ZacharyDagnall/6144-frontend/README.md

 ## Lights Out!

-An inLIGHTening puzzle game.
+An enLIGHTening puzzle game.
 Click on a tile on the board to turn it and its nieghbors on and off.
 Watch out though, every click costs you 25 points; you'll game over if you run out of points!
 Can you light up the whole board in time?

 ## Bug Mode?

-Oh-uh!
+Uh-oh!
 This version of 6144 wasnt ment to be pushed yet, its riddled with bugs!!
 Maybe you can help us de-bug it?
 The game plays like 6144: use your arrow keys to move all the tiles on the board and combine matching numbers to add them together.
-See you can figure out how to squash those bugs!
+See if you can figure out how to squash those bugs!

 ## Credits